Elico-Corp/odoo-addons/project_priority_report/README.rst

 Project Priority Report
 =======================

-This module extends the functionality of project report .
+This module extends the functionality of project adding a task report listed by priority.
+You can use this report to communicate the priorities to the project members.

 Installation
 ============

 To install this module, you need to:

- * have basic modules installed (hr_timesheet, project_timesheet', project_issue_sheet)
+ * have basic modules installed (project_timesheet', project_issue_sheet)

 Bug Tracker